LLoadout/laravel-inforce/README.md

 composer require lloadout/inforce
 ```

-If you are starting from a new installation and need to install Laravel Jetstream, Spatie Permissions or Laravel Livewire datatables , you need to do the additional steps
-documented at the end of this documentation.

 ### Assets

 LLoadout inforce uses some default menus and permissions, these can be created via the provided migrations and seeder.